czovekboti/gloomhaven_agent/README.md

-# Gloomhaven AI Agent
+# Gloomhaven Rules AI Agent

-An AI agent that answers questions about Gloomhaven board game rules.
-Ask a question about how to play, and it searches the rulebook to find the answer.
+An AI agent that answers questions about Gloomhaven board game rules using RAG over the official rulebook, with a web search fallback.

-## What it does

-- Takes a question about Gloomhaven rules
-- Searches the rulebook for relevant information
-- If needed, searches the web for extra help
-- Gives you an answer with explanation

-## How to use:
+## How to Use

-Run neccessary cells in jupyter notebook.
-You can run both locally and in colab.
+Open `notebook.ipynb` and run the cells — works both locally and in Google Colab.

+You'll need to set up a `.env` file with your API keys first (see below) or you can set them while running the notebook.

 ## Example Questions